5 Hard Truths About Moving Your Parents Into Assisted Living

 Hard Truth About Moving Your Parents into Assisted Living #4: It May Take an Emergency

 If your parents have been resistant to moving from their home, prepare for them to continue to be.
 They may not ever be ready.
-That leaves you to do research and understand the options ahead of time, in case they get past the point where they are safe at home, or cannot stay at home due to a medical crisis.
+That leaves you to do research and understand the options ahead of time, in case a medical crisis or safety issues force a crisis.
 So while it’s not your choice now, it may be eventually.
 If your parents won’t talk or take action, it doesn’t hurt to think about what you would do if you could make the choice for them.
 This can help you feel more prepared in case you are one day forced to address their housing situation quickly and with minimal warning.

 Hard Truth About Moving Your Parents into Assisted Living #5: It May Not Be the Last Move